containerbuildsystem/cachito/README.md

 * `CACHITO_WORKER_USERNAMES` - the list of usernames that are allowed to use the `/requests/<id>` PATCH endpoint.
 * `LOGIN_DISABLED` - disables authentication requirements.
+* `CACHITO_OTLP_EXPOTER_ENDPOINT` - A valid URL with a port number as necessary to a OTLP/http-compatible endpoint to receive OpenTelemetry trace data.

 Additionally, to configure the communication with the Cachito Celery workers, create a Python file at `/etc/cachito/celery.py`, and set the